aryan-maurya/Tracking-product-price/README.md

 # Tracking-product-price

-Python app to track prices of a product and get an update if the price drops.
+Python app to track prices of a product in certain intervals and get an update if the price drops.

 ![Tracker SS](https://user-images.githubusercontent.com/60297037/206873521-b4750aa8-3c3a-43e8-8183-13e6313f37e2.png)